fametrano/fametrano.github.io/_pages/bbt.md

 Department of Mathematics, University of Milano

-__The course is confirmed and because of COVID-19 it will be streaming only.__
+__The course is confirmed: because of COVID-19 it will be streaming only.__

-If you have an e-mail _@studenti.unimi.it_ please join the 2020-statale channel in the Slack
+If you have an e-mail _@studenti.unimi.it_ please join the 202003-matematica channel in the Slack [BBT workspace](https://join.slack.com/t/bbt-training/signup).
-[BBT workspace](https://join.slack.com/t/bbt-training/signup).
 Details about the course will be posted there.

+Anyone else, please consider <https://dgi.io/workshop>: there are student rates and even free admissions.

 ## Learning objectives